intel/webapps-slider-puzzle/README.md

 # INTRODUCTION

-This is a Tizen/Chrome slider puzzle app.
+This is a Tizen/Chrome/Firefox slider puzzle app.

+It has been tested on the following browsers/platforms:

+* Firefox 22.0b3 on Linux
+* Google Chrome 27.0.1453.12-dev on Linux
+* Tizen 2.1 web runtime

+It is unlikely to run properly on old browsers, as it makes extensive use of CSS3 features (flexible box model, animations, transitions etc.).

 See HACKING.md for more details about how to use and extend this project.